walmic02/walmic02.github.io/_tabs/portfolio.md

 - Designed within manufacturing and material constraints
 - Drafted engineering drawings with GD&T
+- Created CAM programs for CNC routing
 - Manufactured CNC and laser cut parts
 - Created a final report and presentation
-I was responsible for drafting all CAD models and creating CAM programs for CNC machining, as well as creating engineering drawings and writing reports.

-The final product had to provide desk organization features, display the projects made in ME 26400 such as the hammer, clock, nametag, and engineering fountain, and incorporate Purdue Pride.
+The final product requirements included: provide desk organization features; display the projects made in ME 26400 such as the hammer, clock, nametag, and engineering fountain; and incorporate Purdue Pride.
 We were provided a very limited amount of materials and available manufacturing processes.
-Over the course of 7 weeks, we went through the engineering design process from conceptual design to manufacturing and assembly.
+Over the course of 6 weeks, we went through the engineering design process from conceptual design to manufacturing and assembly.

 ![Desktop View](assets/posts/264-desk-organizer/cnc_full.jpg){: .w-75 }
 _ShopSabre Pro CNC Router in the Bechtel Innovation Design Center at Purdue_